jcmnn/j2534-rs/README.md

 J2534
 =====

-Low-level J2534 PassThru support for rust.
+Low-level SAE J2534 (PassThru) support for rust.

 ## J2534 Introduction
-SAE J2534 PassThru defines a standard library interface for communicating with vehicles.
+SAE J2534 PassThru defines a standard library interface for communicating with vehicle control modules.
 All automakers in the US are required to provide J2534-compatible service software.
 J2534 provides access to the communication layer required for accessing vehicle diagnostics services as well as downloading and reflashing control modules.